Bureau of Indian Affairs - WaterCorps Program

 Are you an enrolled member of a federally recognized Indian Tribe, Band and/or Village?
 Are you also interested in gaining experience in the world of water resources and management?
 If so, this program might be for you!

-Over the course of 26 weeks, BIA WaterCorps members will support a variety of water related projects located in varying spots across the country to help meet the project needs of the host site.
+Over the course of 26 weeks, BIA WaterCorps members will support a variety of water related projects stationed a varying host sites across the country to help meet the project needs of the host site.
+Upon successful completion of the position, Members will receive an AmeriCorps Education Award.

 Questions?? email watercorps@conservationlegacy.org